offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 For example, setting ...

- * `warn` to `baseline` means that pods will run but also warn if they're breaking minimal set of restrictions.
+ * `warn` to `baseline` means that pods will run but also warn if they're breaking the minimal set of restrictions.
  * `enforce` to `privileged` means that pods won't run if they're unrestricted.

 To apply to all pods cluster-wide, use the following object.